abdallah203451/AI_Video_and_Audio_Enhancement/readme.md

 # AI Video & Audio Enhancement Platform

 A full-stack web application that empowers users to enhance low-quality videos with super-resolution and synchronized audio denoising.
-Built on a modern React frontend and Flask backend, the platform streamlines every step—from user registration to media upload, AI-driven processing, and final download of restored outputs.
+Built on a modern React frontend and Java Spring Boot backend, the platform streamlines every step—from user registration to media upload, AI-driven processing, and final download of restored outputs.

 ---